DigitalGlobe/gbdxtools/README.rst

 In order to use gbdxtools, you need GBDX credentials.
 Email geobigdata@digitalglobe.com to get these.

+See https://gbdxdocs.digitalglobe.com/docs for more information about getting started with GBDX.

 Documentation is hosted here: http://gbdxtools.readthedocs.org/en/latest/.
 Example scripts can be found under the /examples directory of this repo.